eduvpn/documentation/ROADMAP.md

 - IPv4 only, IPv6 only VPN?
 Probably not!
 - "Expire at night" based on the server's timezone (this is currently implemented, but could be removed if we move this to the client...)
+- Guest Usage has been completely removed for now, need to think how and whether to get this back in a clean way *with* pseudonyms, don't leak local user identity to guest servers!
+We MAY keep it out of 3.x and require servers to keep running 2.x until we come up with a better approach...